Getting Started on Heroku with Ruby

 $ heroku open

-Heroku treats logs as streams of time-ordered events aggregated from the output streams of all your app and Heroku components, providing a single channel for all of the events.
+Heroku treats logs as streams of time-ordered events, aggregated from the output streams of all your app and Heroku components.
+Heroku provides a single stream for all events.

 :